karloismann/itadOS/README.md

     • Verification \
     • Report generation \
     • and more..

 The system runs from a Debian-based live USB (created using live-build).
 After booting, the USB drive can be removed, itadOS runs entirely in RAM.

+**Quick guide:**

 Disable secure boot, set SATA to AHCI mode and allow USB boot in BIOS.
 After that simply write the ISO to a USB stick using Rufus or a similar tool.
 Name the USB (Volume label in rufus) 'ITADOS' as this enables the boot filter functionality.
 Boot from the USB.
-Once itadOS has booted, you can safely remove the USB stick as it is no longer required for operation, and can be used on other devices.
+Once itadOS has booted, the USB stick can safely be removed as it is no longer required for operation, and can be used on other devices.

 **UI Flow:** \
   UI flow can be seen from my Linkedin posts: https://www.linkedin.com/feed/update/urn:li:activity:7347000054961836032/